-Don’t be afraid of joining a gym, use these 5 tips to make the most of your gym experience.
+Don’t be afraid of joining a new gym, use these 5 tips to make the most of your gym experience.

 Summer is right around the corner and I’m sure you are probably thinking about joining a gym (or actually going to the gym you are paying for monthly!)
 It can be a little intimidating which is why many people tend to skip out.
 It’s not as scary as you think!
 Getting into a routine will definitely help you reach your goals and help you feel better overall.
 Use these tips to help you get comfortable during your workouts!

 FINDING A GYM

 Finding a gym that fits you is the first step.
 There are a ton of different kinds of gyms you can join: women only, women and men gyms, gyms that offer classes, gyms that offer personal training…there are a ton!
 It is a good idea to do some research before joining a gym.
 There are a ton of factors that go into finding the perfect gym for you.
 Price is usually the biggest thing most people look for when joining a gym.
 They have some gyms that are only 10 dollars a month and others that are 60 dollars a month.
 See what you can afford.
 If you are a student, some gyms offer student prices which are great!
 Also, gyms with classes may have an extra fee for the classes.
 Some gyms offer unlimited classes for free..it all depends.
 Finding a gym that’s close to your home is very important!
 If it’s out of your way or too long to get to, chances are you aren’t going to go.
 Join a gym that is close enough to your home.
 After doing research on some of the gyms in your area, visit them!
 Many offer free trials such as a week or a day so you can see if that’s the gym for you.
 Make sure to ask a lot of questions such as what do you offer?
 What are your prices?
 What are your hours?
 Be sure to know everything you can about the gym before signing any contract!